Morita theory for Hopf algebroids, principal bibundles, and weak equivalences: Principal bibundles and Morita equivalences of categories of comodules

 with inverse $\mathcal{G}$ in what follows.
 In particular, this means that there is a natural isomorphism

-where the latter is an algebra isomorphism.
+where the latter is an algebra isomorphism, and the notation $-{\comdtensor{A}}-$ stands for the tensor product of comodules as was explained in Remark \ref{mondragone}.
 Both $\phiup^{\scriptscriptstyle{1}}$ and $\phiup^{\scriptscriptstyle{0}}$ should be compatible in a coherent way with the associativity, the commutativity ({\em i.e.}, the symmetries), and the unitary property of the tensor products of both $\rcomod{\cH}$ and $\rcomod{\cK}$.
 Notice that, in this case, there also exists a symmetric monoidal equivalence between {\em left} comodules.

 The inverse natural transformation of $\phiup$ will be denoted by $\psiup$.
 It is known that the functor $\mathcal{G}$ is also a symmetric monoidal functor; its associated natural isomorphism can be computed from that of $\mathcal{F}$ by using the natural transformation defining the equivalence.